This entree is a part of our Meet the Fellow blog series, which introduces and highlights Faculty Fellows who have recently joined CDS

 In 2022, he was awarded a J.P.
 Morgan AI PhD Fellowship and joined Harvard University’s Center for Research on Computation and Society as a Research Fellow.
 He has previously held fellowship positions with the Mozilla Foundation and the Partnership on AI.

 Umang earned a joint bachelors-masters in Electrical and Computer Engineering at Carnegie Mellon University, where he was advised by José Moura and collaborated with Pradeep Ravikumar on explainable AI and Zico Kolter on automated pothole detection.

-To view all of our current faculty fellows, please visit the CDS Faculty Fellow page on our website.
+To view all our current faculty fellows, please visit the CDS Faculty Fellows page on our website.

 By Meryl Phair